klavinslab/nemo/README.md

     - Enter in your server URL, your username, and your password.
     - Then click on the **Aq** icon.
 You may need to click the Download button next to where it says "PACKAGE EXPLORER: AQUARIUM" to refresh the extension.

+Upgrading
+===

+As of this writing, to upgrade to a new version of Nemo, you need to uninstall the old version.
+To do so, first uninstall it vai VS Code, then remove the installation directory.
+On a Mac, this directory would be at ~/.vscode/extensions/klavins-lab.nemo-*

 Usage
 ===